 Connected vs Unconnected, Explicit vs Implicit, Scanner vs Adapter.
 These are just some of the acronyms you need to know if you plan on becoming a networking pro!

-To start, CIP stands for Common Industrial Protocol, is a standard for organizing and sharing data for industrial devices.
-Many popular communication protocol in the industrial automation sector utilize CIP, which encompasses protocols such as CompoNet, EtherNet/IP, DeviceNet and ControlNet.
+CIP is a communication protocol that’s used by many popular communication protocols in the industrial automation sector.
+It encompasses protocols such as CompoNet, EtherNet/IP, DeviceNet and ControlNet.

 What makes CIP unique are (something you can honestly not care about)

 - Managed jointly by ODVA and ControlNet International

 - Object-Oriented Approach

 This brings us to EtherNet/IP, the most widely used protocol in today’s automation.
 EtherNet/IP became the most popular protocols for many reasons.
 For typical reason, it combines the most popular Ethernet with CIP, and can coexist with existing network.
 This allows EtherNet/IP to take advantage of the existing Ethernet infrastructures and gain huge popularity recently over other CIP based protocol.
 The second main reason (skip to next paragraph) is the push by AB to make it the most domain protocol.
 AB is the most domain player in the industrial automation market, and when AB PLC only speaks EtherNet/IP, you must adapt EtherNet/IP onto your hardware/software or be left out.